ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-29-the-difference-between-a-network-a-blockchain-and-a-cryptocurrency/index.md

 ---

-This is the first part of a series that will explain the three software clients currently operating or being implemented on Ethereum Classic.
+**This is the first part of a series that will explain the three software clients currently operating or being implemented on Ethereum Classic.**

 The series will consist of the following topics:

-1. The Difference Between a Network, a Blockchain, and a Cryptocurrency
+**1. The Difference Between a Network, a Blockchain, and a Cryptocurrency**
 2. The Difference Between Blockchain Software and Blockchain Protocol
 3. Are There Software Clients and Servers in a Blockchain?
 4. Ethereum Virtual Machine Blockchains and Ethereum Classic